-The bill establishes a Summer Electronic Benefit Transfer (EBT) program for children in Wyoming, aimed at providing nutrition assistance to eligible households during the summer months when school is not in session.
-It creates new sections in the law, specifically W.S.
-42-2-601 and 42-2-602, which define the program and outline the responsibilities of the Department of Family Services and the Department of Education.
-The Department of Family Services is tasked with administering the program in accordance with federal guidelines, developing an administration and management plan, and issuing benefits to qualifying households.
-Additionally, the Department of Education is required to provide information on children eligible for the free and reduced-price lunch program to facilitate the program's implementation.
+This bill establishes a Summer Electronic Benefit Transfer (EBT) program for children in Wyoming, aimed at providing nutrition assistance to eligible households during the summer months when school is not in session.
+The Department of Family Services is tasked with administering the program in accordance with federal guidelines, specifically U.S.C.
+1762.
+The bill outlines the responsibilities of the Department of Family Services and the Department of Education, including the development of an administration and management plan and the sharing of information regarding children eligible for free and reduced-price lunch programs.
+Additionally, the bill authorizes the adoption of necessary rules and regulations to implement the program.

 Statutes affected: